 What is General Engineering?

-The General Engineering (GE) program is designed to prepare students for admission into one of seven professional engineering programs available at UW-Platteville.
-All of the programs in engineering are ABET (Accreditation Board for Engineering and Technology) accredited.
+The General Engineering (GE) program is designed to prepare students for admission into one of seven ABET-accredited professional engineering programs available at UW-Platteville.
 Transfer students who do not immediately qualify for a professional program and all new freshman engineering students must begin their UW-Platteville studies in the general engineering department.

 - Students admitted to the university have varied backgrounds; some are better prepared for their university studies than others.
 The GE program offers students an opportunity to correct academic deficiencies and ensures that students enter the professional programs with suitable preparation.
 The GE program also allows students a few semesters to finalize their choice of major.